KYUSHU UNIVERSITYe教員ハンドブック

 A survey is implemented of possible suppliers, and the contract partner is decided upon, in principle, through the collection of estimates.

-・Goods, etc. valued at 18 million yen or more (*1)
+・Goods valued at 20 million yen or more (*1)

 ○Government Purchasing Agreement, etc.